commander-trashdin/macrowriters/README.md

 ### 2.1 Managing Resources

-This is the famous "`with-` style macros" situation.
-The problem is well-known: you want to open a file, do your thing, and close the file—even if something goes wrong.
+This one is rather famous, usually referred to as "`with-` style macros".
+The problem of managing resources is a well-known one.
+You want to open a file, do your thing, close the file.
+You also want to close the file if something goes wrong, no matter what.
+Thine file shall be closed, lest vile little computer goblins invade its sacred inner temple and pilfer thy precious data.

-Some languages (you know which ones) handle this with their memory management model.
-But in languages with non-deterministic memory management, you have to manage it explicitly.
+Some languages (you know which ones) integrated that in their memory management model.
+They have system that (wait, you actually don't know which languages I'm talking about???
+Cmon..) perform cleanups at certain fixed points, and this is also where the streams are closed, last goodbyes are said.
+Usually that happens (okay, fine, the languages are Rust and C++, obviously duh) after some scope is closed.

+However, these mechanisms are absent in languages with non-deterministic memory management models.
+While there are ways to hide them under the hood, such as in Haskell, it is rarely used (in Haskell it only works because of how rigid the control flow there is, so in classical Haskell the compiler always knows what and when to do best.
+They still need explicit functions for opening/closing files if they want to use Control.Monad or such).

-Two well-known explicit methods are `defer` and `with-`.
-Since you can't realistically write a `defer` macro in CL, we'll stick with `with-`.
+Two well known explicit ways are `defer` and `with-`.
+The former makes you specify _what_ should happen, and the latter makes you specify what we are _dealing_ with.
+You cannot realisitcally write a `defer` macro in CL (or Scheme, or even Racket) without rewriting _a lot_ of syntax, so we'll stick with `with-`.

+In a perfect world, you would have access to deterministic mechanisms, that would allow you to say "this thing here only exists inside the scope, after which it should be cleaned immediately, here's a custom cleanup mechanism".
+Or maybe something else, I'm not smart enought to predict the future.
-In a perfect world, you'd have deterministic mechanisms for cleaning up resources immediately after a scope ends.
-In the real world, you write a `with-` macro, which typically expands into `unwind-protect`.
+In real world, you just write a `with-` macro, that (usually) expands into `unwind-protect`.

 ### 2.2 Modification Macros

-This type of macro works around CL's all-is-reference copy semantics.
-While I’m not a fan, it's there for a reason.
-Use it, but remember that `setf` in many codebases (and in the standard) doesn't do any value transformations by default—it simply calls the setter.
+This is a macro system that creates a workaround for CL all-is-reference copy semantics.
+I am not a fan of that semantics (which is why this is in 2, not 1), but that system is there for a reason (some things are impossible otherwise, and they should be possible), so use it.
+Keep in mind that in many codebases as well as in the standard `setf` doesn't do any value transformations on it's own and simple calls the setter (which then can do things if you _really_ want that).
+That is probably a good status-quo state of things and you don't want to break it.

 A specific case is list modification macros.
 You can't create a function analogous to `push` and `pop` for plain CL lists.
 Therefore, you're forced to use macros, and if you need a custom one, you'll have to write it too.
-The design of those lists is terrible, but unavoidable.
+The design of those lists is really horrible, but also it is there, so this is unavoidable.
 This also applies to section 3.4.

 Another similar case is the "generalized reference" concept, sometimes implemented via `symbol-macrolet`.
 Two things to consider: